Dusun Tua (state constituency)

 Dusun Tua is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1974.
+It has been represented by Johan Abd Aziz of Barisan Nasional (BN) since 2023.

 The state constituency was created in the 1974 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.